 01 of 05

 Monroe's life was troubled from the beginning and she never got accustomed to a stable home.
-Born to a young, unwed mother who was institutionalized on and off throughout Monroe's life for mental illness, the actress (born Norma Jean Mortenson) lived in often-abusive foster homes and an orphanage and attended nine schools while growing up.
+Born to a young, unwed mother who was institutionalized on and off throughout Monroe's life for mental illness, the actress (born Norma Jeane Mortenson) lived in often-abusive foster homes and an orphanage and attended nine schools while growing up.
 Her first marriage was in her teens to a neighbor of her foster family, who was a soldier during World War II.Continue to 2 of 5 below.

 02 of 05